 Managing Recurrence

-- Am I up for more treatment?
+- Am I ready/able for more treatment?

 - How do I tell my family and friends?

-- Was my original treatment a waste?
+- Was my other treatment a waste?

 - What do I do now?